godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 Open source
 -----------

-Godot offers a fully open source code-base under the MIT license.
+Godot offers a fully open source code-base under the **MIT license**.
 This means all the technologies that ship with it have to be Free as well.
 For the most part, they’re coded from the ground up by contributors.